FedericaSantarcangelo/Protein/README.md

 - **Standard Units**: unit of measurement (e.g. nM)
 - **Document ChEMBL ID**: reference document ID
-- **Smiles**: canonical SMILES (string representation of the molecule)

-**Note**: If any of the similarity columns (*_sim_score) are missing, the training script will automatically compute them using the Smiles column.
+- **Smiles**: canonical SMILES (string representation of the molecule) **Note**: If any of the similarity columns (*_sim_score) are missing, the training script will automatically compute them using the Smiles column.

+### Model Selection and Training Pipeline
+Once the dataset is prepared, the training pipeline follows these steps:
+1. Dimensionality Reduction (PCA): Principal Component Analysis is applied to reduce feature dimensionality and improve model efficiency.
+2. Hyperparameter Tuning: for each model, a grid search is performed using GridSearchCV to find the best configuration.
+The scoring metric depends on the task (e.g., RMSE, MAE, or R²).
+3. Model Retraining: after the best configuration is found, the model is retrained on the full training set using the optimal hyperparameters.
+4. Final Testing: the retrained model is evaluated on a held-out test set to assess generalization.

+### Supported Models
+The following regression models are supported in the training pipeline:
+- Random Forest Regressor
+- AdaBoost Regressor
+- Gradient Boosting Regressor
+- Multi-layer Perceptron (MLP)
+- Support Vector Regressor (SVR)
+- K-Nearest Neighbors Regressor (KNN)
+- XGBoost Regressor
+Each model is trained and optimized independently using its own hyperparameter grid.